Joseph L. Bull

-Joseph L. Bull is an American academic and biomedical engineer.
-He is H. Chik M. Erzurumlu Dean of the Maseeh College of Engineering and Computer Science at Portland State University.
-An enrolled member of the Delaware Tribe of Indians, he is the first Native American to serve as a dean of engineering in US.
-In 2014, Bull was elected a Fellow of the American Institute for Medical and Biological Engineering (AIMBE).
+Joseph L. Bull is an American academic, biomedical engineer, and science administrator who serves as the Provost and Vice President for Academic Affairs at New Mexico State University His scholarly work focuses on biofluid mechanics and ultrasound with applications in cardiovascular and pulmonary systems and biomedical devices.
+He previously served as the H. Chik M. Erzurumlu Dean of the Maseeh College of Engineering and Computer Science at Portland State University.
+Bull was the first enrolled member of a federally recognized Native American tribe (the Delaware Tribe of Indians, a Lenape tribe) to serve as a dean of an engineering college in the United States, and actively works to advance and support Indigenous and BIPOC participation in STEM.

 Early life and education

 Bull is an enrolled member of the Delaware Tribe of Indians and is a first-generation college graduate.
-He earned his Ph.D. in Mechanical Engineering from Northwestern University.
+He earned his Ph.D.
+(2000) and M.S.
+(1995) in mechanical engineering from Northwestern University and his B.S. in mechanical engineering from the University of Wisconsin–Platteville in 1992, graduating summa cum laude.

 Career

 From 2001 to 2016, Bull was a professor in the Department of Biomedical Engineering at the University of Michigan.
 He later joined Tulane University, where he held the John and Elsie Martinez Biomedical Engineering Chair and served as associate dean for research in the School of Science and Engineering.
+In 2017, Bull joined Tulane University, where he held the John and Elsie Martinez Biomedical Engineering Chair.
+He later served as associate dean for research in the School of Science and Engineering and assumed additional administrative responsibilities, including interim chair of the Department of Earth and Environmental Sciences.

 In August 2022, Bull was appointed dean of the Maseeh College of Engineering and Computer Science at Portland State University, becoming the first Native American engineering dean in the country.
 At PSU, he has led initiatives to increase diversity in STEM fields and build industry partnerships.
 In 2024, the university received a $250,000 grant from the Alfred P. Sloan Foundation to create pathways for Indigenous students into STEM doctoral programs.
 In 2023, the college secured a $1.3 million partnership with Daimler Truck North America to establish faculty positions focused on vehicle electrification.

+In 2026, Bull joined New Mexico State University as Provost and Vice President for Academic Affairs He has expressed his commitment to work with the entire NMSU community to collaboratively build the future of NMSU and advance NMSU’s service to all of New Mexico, including local, state, Tribal, and borderlands communities.